rjbou/opam/master_changes.md

 ## Pin
   * Switch the default version when undefined from ~dev to dev [#4949 @kit-ty-kate]
   * ◈ New option `opam pin --current` to fix a package in its current state (avoiding pending reinstallations or removals from the repository) [#4973 @AltGr - fix #4970]
+  * Fix opam file overlay writing when a locked file is found: it is written with preserved format, and it was the opam file that was taken, not the locked one [#4963 @rjbou - fix #4936]
+  * Fix some pinning process with lock file (e.g. `opam install . --locked` after normal pin) [#4963 @rjbou - fix #4313]

 ## List
   * Some optimisations to 'opam list --installable' queries combined with other filters [#4882 @altgr - fix #4311]